sbovo/HoloLens-Windows-MachineLearning/README.md

 - Load the MachineLearning model

-- Execute the model and get the prodictions from each captured frame
+- Execute the model and get the predictions from each captured frame

 ## HoloLensWinML

 Use the Mixed Reality toolkit in order to have a nice UI.

+> **Note:** Windows build > 17738 is needed to be able to run the Windows.AI.MachineLearning APIs